What are the best typing keyboards on the market? A review.

 There are wired and wireless typing keyboards.
 The wired ones are the most common; and use USB cords to connect to the computer.
 They are suitable for office work and use the least battery power.
 Wireless ones use either RF chips or Bluetooth for connection and don’t require cords.
 Most suitable for gamers and helps to avoid wire clusters.
 Uses a lot of power compared to the wired types.

 The WhiteFox represents what the perfect keyboard should be: great design, customizable features, and a mechanical switch.
-If you are in the market for a universal keyboard you want to consider the Logitech K780.
+If you are in the market for a universal keyboard you may want to consider the Eagletec KG011 (view shop), the Aukey KM-G7 or KM-G6 or the Logitech K780.

 The key factor to consider when choosing a keyboard is how well it fits your style; how comfortable you feel typing and how well it suits your reasons for buying a keyboard.

 What are the best typing keyboards 2019 in your opinion?
 Have your word in the comments below.